zhenik/devops-exam/README.md

 It could be good practise to have trigger between staging server and CD to prod server via notification, where user should aprove delivery to prod.
 ### Improve application
 Application is very simple.
 I decided to make this simple application because it give me opportunity to focus on exam tasks.
 Time management - I have another 3 exam projects in parallel.
+### Use Jenkins LTS version
+Next time I will use LTS stable version.
+I faced with some weird behaviour, sometimes jenkins crushes.
+### Logs handling
+I activate logs for loggins and its basically log everything, I run out of disk space once, I had to manually delete /var/log/jenkins/jenkins.log  (was about 16Gb).
+Read documentation more.

 ## 7 Conclusion
 I got extremely useful skills and experience working on this exam solution.
 I found CI & CD practises are most relevant for